Free Car Insurance Comparison

-If your car becomes damaged in a way that is covered by insurance, such as through liability from an accident or comprehensive following a hail storm, you will be reimbursed by the insurance company for damages incurred within the limits set by the coverage on the policy.
-The car insurance company will many times could give you car insurance check to reimburse.
+If your car is damaged in a way that is covered by insurance, such as through liability or collision coverage from an accident or comprehensive coverage following a hail storm, you will be reimbursed by the insurance company for loss within the limits set by the policy.

 Once your deductible is paid out, the insurance company will cover the difference either by paying the auto repair center directly or by issuing you a check.